-- (c) The MC must ensure that metering data from the following is transferred to AEMO: - (i) Interval metering data for first-tier loads, including First-Tier Controlled Loads calculated metering data for first-tier loads; and - (ii) Accumulated metering data for First-Tier Controlled Loads in New South Wales and Queensland. - (d) The MC must notify AEMO of the interval metering data for first-tier loads that are to be transferred to AEMO.
+- (c) The MC must ensure that metering data from the following is transferred to AEMO: - Interval metering data for first-tier loads, including First-Tier Controlled Loads calculated metering data for first-tier loads; and - (ii) Accumulated metering data for First-Tier Controlled Loads in New South Wales and Oueensland. - (d) The MC must notify AEMO of the interval metering data for first-tier loads that are to be transferred to AEMO.

 12.5.
-Verification of Metering Data for whole current Manually Read Metering Installations and Type 7 Metering Installations
+Verification-Validation-Verification of Metering Data for whole current Small Customer Metering Installations, Manually Read Metering Installations.
+Type 4A, 5, 6- and Type 7 Metering Installations

-To facilitate the Verification of metering data for whole current manually read metering installations and type 7 metering installations:
+To facilitate the VerificationValidationverification of metering data for whole current small customer metering installations, manually read metering installations and type 4A, 5, 6-and type 7 metering installations:

-- (a) Each MC must ensure that a Sample Test Plan is established and maintained in accordance with Australian Standards "AS 1199: Sampling procedures for inspection by attributes Sampling schemes indexed by Acceptance Quality Limit (AQL) for lot-by-lot inspection". - (b) Each MC must ensure that the Sample Test Plan is set at General Inspection Level II and initially selected to be a normal inspection sample size using an AQL of 1.5. - (c) A test sample is deemed to have passed the Verification test when the metering data stored in the metering data services database is consistent with the energy data stored in the metering installation.
-If the metering data stored in the metering data services database does not match the energy data stored in the metering installation, then the test sample is deemed to have failed the Verification test and must be rectified.
+- (a) Each MC must ensure that a Sample Test Plan is established and maintained in accordance with Australian Standards "AS 1199: Sampling procedures for inspection by attributes - Sampling schemes indexed by Acceptance Quality Limit (AQL) for lot-by-lot inspection". - (b) Each MC must ensure that the Sample Test Plan is set at General Inspection Level II and initially selected to be a normal inspection sample size using an AQL of 1.5. - (c) A test sample is deemed to have passed the Verification-Validation-Va data stored in the metering installation.
+If the metering data stored in the metering data services database does not match the energy data stored in the metering installation, then the test sample is deemed to have failed the VerificationValidationverification test and must be rectified.